Exciting CSS updates since 2020

 Use OKLCH, it has nicer colors and beautiful gradients.

-is a new way to define CSS colors.
+oklch() is a new way to define CSS colors.
 In oklch(L C H ) or oklch(L C H / a), each item corresponds as follows:

-is perceived lightness (0%-100%).
-“Perceived” means that it has consistent lightness for our eyes, unlike L in hsl().C
+Lis perceived lightness (0%-100%).
+“Perceived” means that it has consistent lightness for our eyes, unlike L in hsl().Cis chroma, from gray to the most saturated color.His the hue angle (0-360).ais opacity (0-1 or 0-100%).

 - OKLCH Color Picker & Converter

-- OKLCH in CSS: why we moved from RGB and HSL: By Evil Martians.
+- OKLCH in CSS: why we moved from RGB and HSL by Evil Martians

-- LCH is the best color space!: By Atmos.
+- LCH is the best color space! by Atmos

-- Falling For Oklch: A Love Story Of Color Spaces, Gamuts, And CSS: By Smashing Magazine.
+- Falling For Oklch: A Love Story Of Color Spaces, Gamuts, And CSS by Smashing Magazine

 - oklch() on MDN